 The Code of Conduct Committee determines all University-level penalties.
-In making its determination, the Committee considers the severity of the offense, as well as the student's history at the University.
+In making its determination, the Committee considers the severity of the offense, as well as the student's history at the University, including previous violations.
 A University-level penalty may include, but is not limited to:

 - Applying an official disciplinary warning to the student record (which may result in further penalties for additional occurrences)

 - Assigning a failing grade for the assignment(s)

 - Assigning a failing grade for the course

 - Removing a student from class

 - Stipulating suspension for 15-weeks

 - Stipulating expulsion for two years

-- Revoking academic credit or degree
+- · Revoking academic credit or degree

-The recommendation for academic suspension, academic expulsion, and the revocation of academic credit or degree must be approved by the Assistant Vice President of Academic Compliance or a designee.
-Upon conclusion of a required separation period, students who are suspended or expelled from the University for a code of conduct violation may apply for reinstatement by submitting a formal appeal through a Student Services Counselor; however, re-admittance is not guaranteed.
+The recommendation for academic suspension, academic expulsion, and the revocation of academic credit or degree must be reviewed by the Director of Academic Compliance.
+Upon conclusion of a required separation period, students who are suspended or expelled from the University for a code of conduct violation may apply for reinstatement by submitting a formal appeal through a Student Services Counselor; however, readmittance is not guaranteed.